jlsolito/jlsolito/readme.md

 :monocle_face: Learning about web development and currently studying JavaScript in the The Odin Project

-:surfing_man: Interested in Web Development, Finance, and Business Analysis
+:surfing_man: Interested in Web Development, Business Analysis, and personal finance

 ## PROJECTS